f-viktor/GPU-Passthrough_Arch-Linux/README.md

 or
 uname -a

+if you for some reason do not have an up-to-date kernel.... why?
+Also there is a way to do this witohut vfio-pci with pci-stub, that should work on older kernels, but I have no idea how. just write sudo pacman -Syyu to update your arch and thank me later ;)

 you can also just check if your kernel supports vfio-pci via modinfo vfio-pci if this does not throw "i dont know wtf is vfio-pci" then you are golden

 # checking hardware requirements
 So there is a bunch of links and things on the arch wiki page for what CPU/motherboard supports this, however none of those links are complete and very clear to understand.
+I read somewhere that your GPU should have an UEFI rom.
+I'll be the first to say I have no idea what that means, and how to check this. if you have a gpu that is worth passing through it probably supports it

 Do note that if you have two of the same card(e.g.: an msi GTX1060 and another msi GTX1060) and wanna pass only one, you're gonna have a hard time.
 Dunno if this applies to cards made by different manufacturers, run lspci -nn and check if they have different hardware IDs (gonna be in the format of [1337:ree1] ) there is soem script on the arch wiki for this but I have no idea how that works and I've never tried it.